 The South Gippsland Shire dog and cat pound services are provided and managed under a contractual agreement with the Korumburra Veterinary Clinic.
 This service has been provided by the Korumburra Veterinary Clinic since 1996.
 Following a competitive process, the contract was renewed in 2013 for a 5 year period until 30 June 2018.
-The contract includes a 5 year option.
 A review of the pound service is required to determine the direction of Council's pound service post 30 June 2018.